Roland09/Fader/README.md

 ### Description

-Lerp between values and colors for a given duration.
+Fader allows you to lerp between values and colors for a given duration and toggle lerp direction.

 Specific implementations can e. g. fade Materials, Enviro Time, VFX Spawn Rate, etc in and out in Unity.